- Food & Drink

 When you’re done with work for the day, pick up a map at the front desk and wind down with a brisk walk, run or bike ride along the Poudre River trail.
 Or head to The Old Town Athletic Club for an indoor workout or group class.
 Back at the hotel, visit Ace Gillett’s for cocktails and a bite, and listen to live music in a relaxed, lounge atmosphere.
 Or catch a late movie at the Lyric Cinema Café.

 Want a night out to get a feel for Old Town Fort Collins?
-Top on our list: head down to Ace Gillett’s and order one of their phenomenal cocktails, or choose from an array of Fort Collins’ local brews.
+Top on our list: head down to Ace Gillett’s and order one of their phenomenal cocktails, or choose from an array of Fort Collins’ local brews while you enjoy the patio at Ace Café.
 Other great options?
 Take in a CSU home game or a music performance at Washington’s or the Aggie Theatre.
 The Lyric Theatre shows excellent independent films, Lincoln Center is a top performance hall, while Bas Bleu Theatre is a key Fort Collins destination for theatre.
 Last (but by no means least) head to one of FoCo’s dizzying array of festivals.
 Since sweets improve any evening’s end, we suggest you find just enough time for either a slice of pie at Ginger & Baker or a grown-up milkshake from Union Bar & Soda Fountain.

 Fort Collins is only a short drive away from Poudre Canyon.
 There, you can go all-out with your favorite mountain sports, or take it easy with a drive along the winding Cache la Poudre river.
 Pick up a map and directions from the front desk, then grab a coffee and breakfast burrito from Mugs Coffee Lounge and stop by Jax Outdoor Gear to load up on last-minute gear and supplies.
 Go rafting with Rocky Mountain Adventures or take a fly-fishing trip with St. Peter’s Fly Shop.
 At the end of the day, catch a concert at Mishawaka Amphitheatre, right along the banks of the Poudre River.
 Return to Fort Collins and grab some late-night pizza at Slyce.